 All of devices on a computer do not operate at the same speed and computer memory gives your computer a place to quickly access data.
 If the CPU had to wait for a secondary storage device like a hard disk drive the computer would be much slower.

 If you would like a memory audit on your computer or laptop please visit ABET Computers in Toledo, Ohio.
-We serve Toledo, Maumee, Perrysburg, Point Place, Sylvania, Holland and SE Michigan.
+We proudly serve Toledo, Maumee, Perrysburg, Rossford, Ottawa Hills, Walbridge, Northwood, Point Place, Shoreland, Sylvania, Bowling Green, Holland, Lambertville, Bedford, Erie, Luna Pier, & Temperance.